-arrangement or amalgamation can be completed in one step and, from a practical perspective, lowers the threshold of acceptance for the transaction compared to a takeover bid..."
-In assessing a change of control transaction, the directors of the target company have a fiduciary duty to act in the best interest of the company.
-Generally, the board of directors is required to seek the best value reasonably available in the circumstances, but the board does not need to conduct an auction or market check in every change of control transaction.
+In assessing a change of control transaction, the directors of the target company have a fiduciary duty to act in the best interests of the company.
+Generally, the board of directors is required to seek the best value reasonably available in the circumstances, but the board does not need to conduct an auction or "market check" in every change of control transaction.

-The definitive acquisition agreement provides for, among other things, the technical steps to implement the transaction and the support of the board of directors of the target company for the acquisition.
-The definitive agreement would contain provisions preventing the target company from soliciting, or responding to, alternative acquisition proposals from third parties.
-However, it would be customary for there to be a "fiduciary out" permitting the board of the target company to respond to a proposal that is superior to the agreed transaction and to terminate the definitive agreement in order to accept the superior proposal, subject to the payment of a break-up fee by the target company to the acquiror (typically in the range of 2% to 4% of the transaction value).
-In certain circumstances, there may be a "go shop" provision allowing the target company to actively seek alternative proposals during a limited period of time.
-It is also typical for the acquiror to have the right to match any superior proposal in order to preserve its transaction.
-The acquiror may enter into lock-up agreements with shareholders of the target company in order to obtain their commitment to support the transaction.
-In appropriate circumstances there may be other forms of "deal protection", such as the granting of an option to the acquiror to purchase an asset of the target company or the issuance of shares of the target company to the acquiror concurrent with the execution of the definitive agreement.
+The definitive acquisition agreement will provide for, among other things, the technical steps to implement the transaction and the support of the target company's board of directors for the acquisition.
+The definitive agreement would generally contain provisions preventing the target company from soliciting, or responding to, alternative acquisition proposals from third parties.
+However, it would be customary for there to be a "fiduciary out" permitting the target company's board of directors to respond to a proposal that is superior to the agreed transaction and to terminate the definitive agreement in order to accept the superior proposal, subject to the target company paying a break-up fee to the acquirer (typically in the range of 2% to 4% of the transaction value).
+In certain circumstances, there may be a "go shop" provision allowing the target company to actively seek alternative proposals for a limited period of time after entering into the definitive acquisition agreement.
+It is also typical for the acquirer to have the right to match any superior proposal in order to preserve its transaction.
+The acquirer may also enter into lock-up agreements with major and management shareholders of the target company in order to obtain their commitment to support the transaction.
+In appropriate circumstances, other forms of "deal protection" may be available, such as the granting of an option to the acquirer to purchase an asset of the target company or the issuance of shares of the target company to the acquirer concurrent with the execution of the definitive agreement.